Limited Liability Company (LLC)

 3–7 days

-Guide you through compliance and KYC requirements
+Work through the compliance and KYC questions in advance

 Issued to shareholders or owners of the Sharjah mainland company.